jmurga/MKtest.jl/docs/src/empirical.md

 $\mathbb{E}[D_N] = X \in Poisson\left(\lambda = D_{observed} \times \left[\frac{\mathbb{E}[d_+] + \mathbb{E}[d_-]}{\mathbb{E}[d_+] + \mathbb{E}[d_-] + \mathbb{E}[d_0]}\right]\right)$

-Our model takes into account that both sampling variance and process variance should affect the number of variable alleles that we sample at any particular allele frequency.
-The process variance arises from the random mutation-fixation process along the branch.
-To incorporate that variance we made one sample per frequency-bin given the SFS.
+It should be noted that both sampling variance and process variance affect the number of variable alleles at any particular allele frequency in a sequencing sample.

+To incorporate that variance we made one sample per frequency-bin given the SFS, we sampled a Poisson distributed number of polymorphic alleles at frequency $x$ relative to their rate given the expected frequency spectra.
+The expected frequency spectra were downsampled using a binomial (with probability of success given by the frequency $\begin{pmatrix} x \\ 2n \end{pmatrix}$ in a sample of $2n$ chromosomes) to account for the sampling variance.
 Considering the random process at each frequency we made credible intervals for future ABC estimations.
 Otherwise, we would falsely find higher confidence in our parameter estimates.
 We draw the expected polymorphic values similarly to fixations, considering the SFS and the expected rates.

 $\mathbb{E}[P] = \sum_{x=0}^{x=1} X \in Poisson\left(\lambda = SFS_{(x)\ observed} \times (\mathbb{E}[p_{+(x)}]+\mathbb{E}[p_{-(x)}]+\mathbb{E}[p_{0(x)}])\right)$

-We modified the expected polymorphic rates and the observed SFS considering each frequency $x$ as the cumulative sum above $x$.
+We modified the expected SFS and the observed SFS considering each frequency $x$ as the cumulative sum above $x$.
 This quantities have the same asymptote but are less affected by changing sample size.
 Therefore, we scaled better the analysis to sample size since most common alleles at frequencies $x$ have very few polymorphic sites in large samples.
 This way, we finally transformed $\alpha_{(x)}$ to be depending on the previous frequency bin value, which reflects each frequency category over the expected asymptotic shape.
 Because of that, $\alpha_{(x)}$ analysis is more robust even in low polymorphic populations.

-Consequently, for each analytical combination, it is possible to sample the expected number of fixations and polymorphism to perform the $\alpha_{(x)}$ estimations.
-Like in \cite{uricchio_exploiting_2019} we input $\alpha_{(x)}$ as summary statistic at generic ABC algorithm.
+Consequently, for each model combination, it is possible to sample the expected number of fixations and polymorphism to perform the $\alpha_{(x)}$ estimations.
+Like in [Uricchio et al.(2019)](https://doi.org/10.1038/s41559-019-0890-6) we input $\alpha_{(x)}$ as summary statistic at generic ABC algorithm.
 We exploited summary statistics selection that are informative for estimating $\alpha_{(x)}$ values.

 ## Parameters inference
 We used the expected proportion of weakly and strong fixations to estimate $\alpha_W$, $\alpha_S$ and $\alpha$.
 We followed the same procedure as the above section to subset the expected number of fixation taking into account weakly, strong and deleterious fixation rates categories.
 Therefore, we modified \hyperref[eqn 19]{eqn 19} according to their relative fixation rates.